5thWall/5thwall.github.com/source/_posts/2012-11-08-ektron-synergy-dev-track-day-1.markdown

 The two smartform limitations had to do with specific field limitations, first is that PageBuilder pages can't be selected for a content resource.
-Kind of lame but not really suprizing considering the normal mode for displaying a smartform was designed with XSLT in mind.
+Kind of lame but not really surprising considering the normal mode for displaying a smartform was designed with XSLT in mind.
 Even though PageBuilder pages are represented as XML internally, there's not really a way to display them with XSLT, and the Ektron ContentBlock control would choke on them.

 The other limitation had to do with date fields which can hold time information but the smartform can't handle time.
-So, if you create a custom UI to insert dates, be aware that anyone saving that smartform in the workarea will ovewrite the time to 12AM.
+So, if you create a custom UI to insert dates, be aware that anyone saving that smartform in the workarea will overwrite the time to 12AM.

 [kma]: http://http://kmac23va.tumblr.com/ "The blog of Ken McAndrew"